-Integrative Rheumatology -- Classes 2015 Fall and 2016 SpringAvailable to qualified, practicing rheumatologists...
+Integrative Rheumatology -- Class 2016 SpringAvailable to qualified, practicing rheumatologists...

-Two full-tuition scholarships are available for the classes of 2015 Fall and 2016 Spring to support both new and established academic rheumatologists, who wish to incorporate integrative medicine therapeutic approaches into their practice and teaching.
+Two full-tuition scholarships are available for the classes of 2016 Spring and 2016 Fall to support both new and established academic rheumatologists, who wish to incorporate integrative medicine therapeutic approaches into their practice and teaching.

 Successful applicants will have a strong commitment to practicing integrative rheumatology, and will serve as a community and academic center resource for physicians, residents, and fellows.
 The long-term goal is for these physicians to become mentors and instructors in the training of future rheumatology fellows, and to serve as advisors to the Arizona Center for Integrative Medicine.